 Teams MUST have at least TWO registered members present for each regular season game.
 A maximum of two spares may play in a regular season game; The first spare may play any position while the second spare must play front end.
 Failure to do so will result in a forfeit of that game.

 Ties after regulation will be broken by skips rocks.
 You may only sweep your own teams rocks during skips rocks.
+Should skips rocks not determine the winner, the game will be determined by Vice rocks (and so on).

 Playoffs will follow the standard regular season rules with the exceptions of the items listed below.